terrysimons/glitchygames/ANIMATION_README.md

 ## Overview

-The GlitchyGames Animation System allows you to create animated sprites using the familiar `.ini` file format.
+The GlitchyGames Animation System allows you to create animated sprites using the modern `.toml` file format.
 It extends the existing BitmappySprite format with minimal disruption, supporting both simple 2-frame animations and complex multi-animation sprites.

 ### Key Features